-Line plans are recommended for conducting a SSS calibration test (Figure 5.1).
-This plan balances ensonifications on the port and starboard channels, across the range scale, from different target aspects, and from different directions, assisting the hydrographer in differentiating systematic and random errors in detection and positioning.
+Line plans are recommended for conducting a SSS calibration test (Figure 5.4).
+The recommended plan balances ensonifications on the port and starboard channels, across the range scale, from different target aspects, and from different directions, assisting the hydrographer in differentiating systematic and random errors in detection and positioning.

 Figure 5.4.
 Side scan sonar calibration line plan: recommended line plan for SSS calibration testing.
+Image courtesy of NOAA Office of Coast Survey.